-The Education Unit oversees and assists staff in the design, development, maintenance, and evaluation for all teaching staff at the Dunedin Medical Campus including the Advanced Learning in Medicine (ALM) programme (Years 4, 5, and 6) of the MB ChB curriculum at the Otago Medical School on the Dunedin campus.
+The Education Unit oversees and assists staff in the design, development, maintenance, and evaluation of the Otago Medical School MB ChB curriculum on the Dunedin campus.
 The Unit also supports staff professional development and represents the Dunedin ALM programme on various subcommittees of the Medical Curriculum Committee.

-The Unit is headed up by the Associate Dean Medical Education (ADME) and includes an Education Adviser, eLearning Facilitator, Clinical Skills Director, and administrative staff.
+The Unit is headed up by the Associate Dean Medical Education (ADME) and includes an Education Adviser, eLearning Facilitator, Clinical Skills Directors, and administrative staff.

-The Unit also hosts the professional practice fellow responsible for the teaching of "communicating in challenging situations" and the module convenor of Clinical Pharmacology.
+The Unit also hosts the Professional Practice Fellow – Responsible for the teaching of “communicating in challenging situations” and the Module Convenor for Clinical Pharmacology.

 We’re here to support you with:

 Planning, development, delivery, assessment, creating AV material, eLearning development, course evaluation, student learning support, professional development, confirmation path processes, and educationally-focussed research.